wessport/allthecolleges/README.md

 # allthecolleges
-A collection of US college addresses
+A project to scrape all the US college addresses.